jacklowe/govrate/README.md

 web app where you can rate/review governments 👌

-backend is a Node RestfulAPI using the Express framework
+backend is a JavaScript/Node.js API using the Express framework

 frontend uses React